 - Completion of an application packet for admission into the EPP.
-Secondary education majors must include a completed degree plan signed by the candidate's faculty advisor with the application packet. - 2.
-Provide evidence of a satisfactory Child Maltreatment Report. - 3.
-Successful completion the reading, writing, and mathematics components of Praxis CORE.
-It is highly recommended Praxis CORE be taken at least one semester prior to applying for admission.
-Students may be exempt from the Praxis Core if they have the required minimum scores on the ACT.
-Contact the School of Education for information regarding the necessary ACT Scores. - Completion of a satisfactory interview evaluation.
-All three components of the Praxis CORE must be passed (or ACT scores submitted) prior to scheduling the interview evaluation. - Successful completion of the following courses prior to admission into the program: ENGL 1203, ENGL 1213, SPCH 1203, EDUC 2752, and required mathematics course on student's degree plan. - 6.
+Secondary education majors must include a completed degree plan signed by the candidate's faculty advisor with the application packet. - Evidence of satisfactory Arkansas State Police and FBI background check and the Arkansas child maltreatment background check as required by the Department of Elementary and Secondary Education.
+Students should contact their faculty advisor for current information on obtaining the appropriate checks. - 3.
+Successful completion of a basic skills test with the components of reading, writing and math is required for admission to the School of Education.
+A variety of approved tests can be used to meet this requirement.
+Please see your faculty advisor to determine the appropriate test. - 4.
+Completion of a satisfactory interview evaluation. - Successful completion of the following courses prior to admission into the program: ENGL 1203, ENGL 1213, SPCH 1203, EDUC 2752, and required mathematics course on student's degree plan. - 6.
 Students must earn a C or higher in all courses on the degree plan. - 7.
 A cumulative 2.75 GPA or better.
-This is tracked throughout the program and verified for admission into internship. - Evidence of a satisfactory disciplinary record with UAFS, and demonstrate a professional attitude and interest related to the School of Education's stated dispositions.
+This is tracked throughout the program and verified for admission into internship. - 8.
+Evidence of a satisfactory disciplinary record with UAFS, and demonstrate a professional attitude and interest related to the School of Education's stated dispositions.